The Ropeworks Today

 new building has proved its worth, providing much-needed extra space for the

-growing markets in pet accessories such as dog leads (there are supposed to be seven million
+growing markets in knit-braid, dog leads (there are supposed to be seven million

-The new building also provided space for a wheelchair friendly walkway for all visitors.
+The new building also provided space for a classroom for school visits, a

-For the future, we envisage more intensive use of the premises to further increase
+For the future, we envisage more intensive use of the premises to increase